Managing your Monthly Bills Easily

-With the different innovations around to help us, paying our bills while still being organized shouldn’t be a pain in the neck.
+With the different innovations around to help us, paying our bills while still being organised shouldn’t be a pain in the neck.
 Let’s get started.

 2. Jot down your fixed monthly expenses such as electricity, food, gas, water, rental, and internet bills.
 Make a second list of your variable expenses that include grocery, personal care, cell phone bills, and more.

 3. Create a third list of expenses for stuff you don’t pay for on a monthly basis such as car oil change which only happens every 3 months, holiday expenses, and other miscellaneous expenses that you commit in a year.
 Add these expenses and divide them by 12 to find out how much you spend on those per month.

 4. Add your fixed and common expenses.
 Again, divide the sum by 12 to help you determine how much you actually owe per month for your bills.
 Experts suggest that your total monthly expenditures should be below sixty percent of your monthly income.
 The remaining forty percent should go to your savings accounts.